CPK Insurance

 General Liability Insurance in Kansas City

-General Liability Insurance Risk Factors in Kansas City
+About General Liability Insurance in Kansas City, MO

 In Missouri, commercial general liability insurance is designed to respond when a third party alleges bodily injury, property damage, or personal and advertising injury tied to your business operations.
 That can include a customer slip and fall at a storefront in St. Louis, a damaged client property during work in Kansas City, or an advertising injury claim tied to marketing materials used anywhere in the state.
 The policy also typically includes medical payments and products and completed operations, which matters for Missouri businesses that interact with customers on-site or deliver finished work that later causes a claim.
-Missouri does not set a state-mandated minimum for general liability for most businesses, but many contracts require it, and the state-specific guidance here points to at least $1M per occurrence as a common buying target.
-The Missouri Department of Commerce and Insurance oversees insurance compliance, so policy forms, certificates, and endorsements should be reviewed carefully before you rely on them for a lease or contract.
+Missouri does not set a state-mandated minimum for general liability for most businesses, but many contracts require it, and the state-specific guidance here points to a common per occurrence buying target.
+Policy forms and endorsements should be reviewed carefully before you rely on them for a lease or contract.
 General liability does not replace workers compensation, which Missouri generally requires for employers with five or more employees, and it is separate from coverage for employee injuries.
 For Missouri buyers, the practical question is whether the policy’s bodily injury coverage in Missouri, property damage coverage in Missouri, and personal and advertising injury coverage in Missouri match the way customers, landlords, and vendors actually interact with your business.

 Coverage Included